merxgrc/waterproofing-contractor-estimate-automation/README.md

-# Base44 App
+# Style Synch

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API.
+This app is a Vite+React project, ready for Supabase and Vercel integration.

 ## Running the app